Ntsekees/Nahaiwa/grammar/src/morphology/extensions-slot.md

 ```

 ### Type −−+
-Removes two slots and adds one (bound to the affixal case).
+Removes two slots and adds one (bound to the same case as the first of the two removed slots).
 **Shapes:** ⒸⓋyⓋ, occasionally ⒸⓋ

 With this special type, there are two inner case vowels, separated by a ⟪-y-⟫ linker, each vowel selecting a different case slot.
 The first of the selected cases gets its meaning modified, while the second case slot is deleted.